abdoulbassitalamine/flutter_story_presenter/README.md

 #### Parameters

 - **url**: The URL, file path, or web URL of the story item.
 Required unless `storyItemType` is `custom`.
+- **httpHeaders**: HTTP headers to include when loading network content, e.g. for authentication.
 - **storyItemType**: The type of story item.
 Required.
 It can be an image, video, text, web content, or custom.
 - **thumbnail**: A widget to display as a thumbnail.
 - **isMuteByDefault**: A boolean indicating whether the video should be muted by default.
 Applicable when `storyItemType` is `video`.